Registered Sex and Kidnapping Offender Notification

 Local, State, and National registry information shall be used for the purposes of screening of current and prospective employees, volunteers, or otherwise for the protection of the public in general and children in particular.
 Unlawful use of the information for purposes of intimidating or harassing another is prohibited.

-Sex offenders are required to notify the Vice President of Student Services of their intent to enroll at BTC.
-More information can be found in BTC's Sex Offender Notification policy.
-A list of those individuals who have complied with this requirement is kept by the Vice President of Student Services' office.
+Sex and kidnapping offenders are required to notify the Vice President of Student Services of their intent to enroll at BTC.
+More information can be found in BTC's Sex and Kidnapping Offender Notification policy.
+A list of those individuals who have complied with this requirement is kept by the Vice President of Student Services' Office.

 In addition, a list of sex offenders is maintained by the Whatcom County Sheriff's Office at www.sheriffalerts.com.